saschazar21/esfliegt-esfliegt/README.md

 ## What is it?

 This repository contains the source code of a website for displaying aircraft in the current vicinity of 20km around a detected geo location.

+> [!NOTE]
+>
+> This is the base branch, which has the Node.js adapter for Remix enabled.
+To compare it against other deployment provider adapters, visit the [Cloudflare Pages](/saschazar21/esfliegt-esfliegt/tree/cloudflare-pages), [Netlify Edge](/saschazar21/esfliegt-esfliegt/tree/netlify-edge) or [Vercel](/saschazar21/esfliegt-esfliegt/tree/vercel) branches.

 ## Getting started